Skip to main content

 Example: Here we are mapping our Unique ID field from each data source to each other.

-Qtip: Fields of any type can be used in join conditions.
+Qtip: Almost all field types can be used in join conditions, except Date fields and Multi-Answer Text Set fields.
 We highly recommend using a unique identifier that matches across both data sources.

 Qtip: Recodes on join keys can’t be used.